Computer-Science-Association/mindturner-hints/README.md

 Q2.
 Check out the given engines on google maybe?
 (A popular software - two words in the name - is expected.
 One space between the two words and all letters capital).

 Q3.
 Some linux trivia...
 (A two lettered single word expected, all caps).

+#### Stage 2:

+Q1.
+Use Shazam's real name as it appears in DC Comics.
+Two worded in the format: Firstname Lastname (first letter capital).

+Q2.
+Hint: Number systems.
+Hint 2: Squidward is an **octopus**.

+Q3.
+Morse is an encoding and so is ROT-13.

+#### Stage 3:

+Q1.
+You get 3 weights of each value you purchase.
+You can thus utilize the values in several different ways (example keeping one weight on one side and 2 weights on the other side of the balance.
+Try to use this to find which weights you can buy and what permutation can be used.

+Q2.
+Note that gcd(a, b) = gcd(a, a-b) = gcd (a, a+b) and so on...
+Thus all destinations they should visit have the same gcd.